sandeep808/Face-Recognition-Friends-Characters-Classification/README.md

 I've included the code to create our own face dataset from a video (Face Extraction from Video - Build Dataset.ipynb)

-and the code required to train and test your model.
+and the code required to train and test our model.

 Using a simple VGG based CNN for facial recognition is not a good idea, later on I'll be introducing more advanced methods to do this more effectively.